PEAK-Legacy/Trellis/README.txt

 changed top/left co-ordinates.
 The second print is from an observer, showing that the values *do* get updated after the modifier has exited.

-XXX Rollback

 The Evil of Order Dependency
 ----------------------------

-The reason that time is the enemy of event driven programs is because time implies order, and order implies order dependency -- a major source of bugs in event-driven and GUI programs.
+The reason that time is the enemy of event driven programs is because time implies order, and order implies order **dependency** -- a major source of bugs in event-driven and GUI programs.

 Writing a polished GUI program that has no visual glitches or behavioral quirks